General Social Survey

-The General Social Survey (GSS) is a sociological survey created and regularly collected since 1972 by the National Opinion Research Center at the University of Chicago and funded by the National Science Foundation.
-The GSS collects information and keeps a historical record of the concerns, experiences, attitudes, and practices of residents of the United States.
+The General Social Survey (GSS) is a sociological survey created in 1972 by James A. Davis of the National Opinion Research Center (NORC) at the University of Chicago and funded by the National Science Foundation.
+The GSS collects information biannually and keeps a historical record of the concerns, experiences, attitudes, and practices of residents of the United States.

 Since 1972, the GSS has been monitoring societal change and studying the growing complexity of American society.
-It is one of the most influential studies in the social sciences and is frequently referenced in leading publications, including The New York Times, The Wall Street Journal, and the Associated Press.
+It is one of the most influential studies in social sciences and is frequently referenced in news media, including The New York Times, The Wall Street Journal, and the Associated Press.

-The GSS aims to gather data on contemporary American society to monitor and explain trends and constants in attitudes, behaviors, and attributes; to examine the structure and functioning of society in general as well as the role played by relevant subgroups; to compare the United States to other societies to place American society in comparative perspective and develop cross-national models of human society; and to make high-quality data easily accessible to scholars, students, policy-makers, and others, with minimal cost and waiting.

-The data collected for this survey includes both demographic information and respondents' opinion on matters ranging from government spending to the state of race relations to the existence and nature of God.
+The data collected for this survey includes both demographic information and respondents' opinions on matters ranging from government spending to the state of race relations to the existence and nature of God.
 Because of the wide range of topics covered and the comprehensive gathering of demographic information, survey results allow social scientists to correlate demographic factors like age, race, gender, and urban/rural upbringing with beliefs and thereby determine whether, for example, an average middle-aged black male respondent would be more or less likely to move to a different U.S. state for economic reasons than a similarly situated white female respondent; or whether a highly educated person with a rural upbringing is more likely to believe in a transcendent God than a person with an urban upbringing and only a high school education.

-GSS results are made available freely to interested parties over the internet and are widely used in sociological research.
-The data are generally available in formats designed for statistical programs (e.g., R/SAS/SPSS/Stata), and the GSS Data Explorer allows users to search GSS information, test hypotheses, and look for interesting correlations directly on the website.

-In 2011 the GSS was linked to the National Death Index.
+In 2011, the GSS was linked to the National Death Index.
 This freely available dataset allows researchers to explore the association between variables in the General Social Survey and human longevity.
 For instance, it is possible to explore the association between happiness and life expectancy.
 The dataset and codebook are available for download to the public.